A History of the Rice Lake Indians by Mary Jane Muskratte Simpson

 "Our Forest Home", by Mrs. Stewart, March 1832

-"Two sleighs full of our party set off; it was dark when we reached Oaklands, but even then we could perceive its beauty in some degree.
+"Two sleighs full of our party set off; it was dark when we reached Oaklands, but even then we could perceive its beauty to some degree.
 It is a farm of Mr. Falkner's at Hamilton Plains, near Rice Lake.
 The plains are beautiful, but the name is misleading for they are all hills and valleys.
 A great quantity of oak copsewood gives the farm its name.
-On the day of our arrival we went in sleighs across the lake to visit Captain Anderson, and to see the skin of a curious specimen of deer which had been shot by the Indians sometime before the winter.
-Captain Anderson had been for many years an Indian trader and had, of course lived among the Indians.
-He received us most kindly in his parlour, a very neat room with carpet, stove, sofa, pierglass; everything neat and nice.
+On the day of our arrival, we went in sleighs across the lake to visit Captain Anderson, and to see the skin of a curious specimen of deer which had been shot by the Indians sometime before the winter.
+Captain Anderson had been for many years an Indian trader and had, of course, lived among the Indians.
+He received us most kindly in his parlour, a very neat room with carpet, stove, sofa, and pierglass; everything was neat and nice.
 All it wanted was heat.
 He then gave us wine and cake and showed us a number of curiosities and relics with which the room was ornamented.

 Then he took Mr. Stewart into another room, and after a few moments came back and beckoned us to follow; we found there a warm comfortable apartment which reminded me of Count O'Halloran's room, though there was not so much live lumber (as Heathcock called the pets) in it.
 There was, however, a large hound lying under the table; deer's horns and a large stuffed squirrel against the wall.
 There were two tables covered with all sorts of tools, particularly those used by a gunsmith, for Captain Anderson is famous in that trade.
 A great many fishing nets added to the effect.

 From this, we went to see the Indian village and school where we heard a number of children read and repeat their lessons".

 The school referred to would be the Indian school at Hiawatha.